escuccim/mammography-models/ReadMe.md

 <div style="text-align:center"><i>Figure 1 - Binary Accuracy and Recall for Model 1.0.0.29</i></div>

-Model 1.0.1.39 also performed remarkably well on both the training and validation data on Dataset 5, but also performed well on Dataset 6.
-This model was more complicated than model 1.0.0.28, and included a branch to attempt to detect smaller abnormalities.

-_figures 3 and 4 - model 1.0.1.39_

-It is interesting to note that when training the same model on the same datasets during some runs the performance on the validation data seemed completely independent of the training performance, indicating that the model was not learning anything useful but was just fitting to the training data, while on other runs the model generalized well.
+Many of the models appeared to be unstable in that training the same model on the same dataset could produce drastically different results.
+We assume that this is due to the model learning to recognize features which did not generalize to the test data and attempted to combat this by keeping the size of the models small.

 ### Decision Thresholds
 These results were obtained using a threshold of 0.50.
 The precision and recall could be drastically altered by changing the decision threshold.
 It was suprisingly easy to achieve a precision of close to 1.0, however we were focused on improving recall.
 Adjusting the threshold from between 0.20 to 0.50 allowed us to improve recall by a few percentage points while decreasing precision dramatically.